Sign In

 When it comes to your internet connection, it is best to factor in a lead time of two to three weeks before it is connected and working.
 This is due to the limited availability of technicians and having to wait for any equipment to arrive.
 For this reason, it is best to organise this ahead of time, so you’re not left without internet for an extended period.

-Set up your major appliances
+Set up major appliances

 If you’re moving major appliances to your new home, you’ll want to make sure these have all survived the move.
 Whether it’s a refrigerator, washing machine, or clothes dryer, you should prioritise getting them set up and switched on.
 Be sure to check the specific product manuals to understand how you should safely set these up.
 For example, most refrigerators will need to be stabilised in their new position for at least three hours before they’re connected and turned on again.
 For existing appliances in the home like the oven and stovetop, make sure you try to use them in the first few days of moving in as these may be covered by the contract.

-Sort out all the admin
+Sort out the admin

 Once you have everything in your home ready to sort, set some time aside to get into homeowner administration.
 Any paperwork or receipts related to your move should be filed away for safekeeping.